 Hendrix nuts were really expecting a deep, rich collection of demos, jams and construction takes but this is more like a brief extract of what Experience Hendrix hold in the vault.
 The sound quality here is excellent and it's all good stuff but a pretty meagre offering for a 50th Anniversary set.
 The Estate has been holding material back for years and this was surely the occasion to let it flow out.
 Shame.

 1 1983…(A Merman I Should Turn To Be) – This and the following 11 tracks are solo demos on electric and acoustic guitar, believed to have been recorded by Jimi in his Drake Hotel room in March 1968.
 All good stuff though a little tedious for one sitting.
 The first six tracks were previously released as Jimi By Himself (see Home Recordings section).
 "Angel" also previously seen on Lifelines and West Coast Seattle Boy.
 A clearer sound here than on Jimi By Himself but some unnecessary and annoying clunks and fiddles in between songs as Jimi adjusts the microphone or whatever.
-Whatever, if you are unfamiliar with these home demos, they are a real treat.
+Anyway, if you are unfamiliar with these home demos, they are a real treat.

 2 Voodoo Chile